-We believe every child has a right to learn which is why we're working in Liberia to give children a chance to go to school.
+We believe that every child has a right to learn, which is why we're working in Liberia to give children a chance to go to school.

 To date, we have helped over 8,500 children to go to school, including helping 1,500 Ebola-impacted children following the crisis.
 With your support, we can help thousands more.

 + We support quality education through our teacher training program.

 + One of our major initiatives at the moment is our Partnership Schools for Liberia, where we are working to improve the quality of public schools using a model that is scalable and sustainable.
 Read about the results from the first year of the program and our recent expansion into South East Liberia.

 + We offer an accelerated learning program with our Speed Schools - giving out-of-school children the chance to cover three years' of curriculum in just ten months, allowing them to transition back into public schools.